lucaminudel/CodingTestsAndSolutions/README.md

 Here follow solutions to various coding tests I collected.
-They take few hours to few days and are a way to compare your coding style to others or to how it change over time.
+They take few hours to few days.

 # Design and testing